-- upon filing with the Commission, pursuant to Rule 467(a) (if in connection with an offering being made contemporaneously in the United States and Canada). - at some future date (check appropriate box below) √ - pursuant to Rule 467(b) on ( ) (designate a time not sooner than seven calendar days after filing). - ) (designate a time seven calendar days or sooner after filing) because the securities regulatory authority in the review jurisdiction 2. pursuant to Rule 467(b) on has issued a receipt or notification of clearance on ( - 3. pursuant to Rule 467(b) as soon as practicable after notification of the Commission by the Registrant or the Canadian securities regulatory authority of the review jurisdiction that a receipt or notification of clearance has been issued with respect hereto. after the filing of the next amendment to this Form (if preliminary material is being filed).
+- upon filing with the Commission, pursuant to Rule 467(a) (if in connection with an offering being made contemporaneously in the United States and Canada). - 7 at some future date (check appropriate box below) - pursuant to Rule 467(b) on ( ) at ( ) (designate a time not sooner than seven calendar days after filing), pursuant to Rule 467(b) on ( ) at ( ) (designate a time seven calendar days or sooner after filing) becau - 2. o ) (designate a time seven calendar days or sooner after filing) because the securities regulatory authority in the review jurisdiction has issued a receipt or notification of clearance on ( - 3. pursuant to Rule 467(b) as soon as practicable after notification of the Commission by the Registrant or the Canadian securities regulatory authority of the review jurisdiction that 0 a receipt or notification of clearance has been issued with respect hereto - after the filing of the next amendment to this Form (if preliminary material is being filed).